NirBinyamin8/Machine-learning---Neural-network/Readme.txt

-The purpose of this exercise is to implement a neural network connected-fully forward-feed, and train it on .MNIST dataset
+The objective of this exercise is to design and implement a fully connected feed-forward neural network.
+This type of neural network is characterized by its layers being fully connected, meaning each neuron in one layer connects to every neuron in the subsequent layer.
+Our primary dataset for training and testing this network is the MNIST dataset, which is a renowned collection of handwritten digits commonly used in pattern recognition and machine learning tasks.

-The optimization in this project is with the help of GD in my implementation.
+For the optimization process, I have employed Gradient Descent (GD) in my implementation.
+Gradient Descent is a first-order iterative optimization algorithm used to minimize the cost function, ensuring that the neural network adjusts its weights and biases to improve accuracy over iterations.
+This project, therefore, not only focuses on building the neural network but also emphasizes the importance of optimization techniques in enhancing its performance.